harvesthq/chosen/contributing.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

-Building something great means choosing features carefully.
-It is much, much easier to add features than it is to take them away.
+Building something great means choosing features carefully especially because it is much, much easier to add features than it is to take them away.
 Additions to Chosen will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.

-Building something great often means saying no to seemingly good ideas.
+Creating something great often means saying no to seemingly good ideas.
 Don't dispair if your feature request isn't accepted, take action!
 Fork the repository, build your idea and share it with others.
 We released Chosen under the MIT License for this purpose precisely.
 Open source works best when smart